pauloricca/Googler/README.md

 # Googler
-Gets the first results from the first X pages on Google for a given expression, saves in html and json format.
+Scrapes the results from the first X pages of Google search results.
 Also able to merge results from different queries into one list with unique entries.

 ## Running
 Open the directory in the terminal (you can drag it to the terminal icon on Mac) and type: